Late presentation of Coats disease in a 12-year-old boy: a case report

 The authors declare no competing interest.

 Patient management: Ima Yustiarini.
 Data collection: Ruth Anastasia.
 Manuscript drafting: Ruth Anastasia, Ima Yustiarini.
 Manuscript revision: Ruth Anastasia, Ima Yustiarini, Ady Dwi Prakosa, Sauli Ari Widjaja, Muhammad Firmansjah, Wimbo Sasono.
-All authors approved final version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 Figure 1: clinical finding of A) the right eye: conjunctival hyperaemia, slightly oedema cornea, shallow anterior chamber, iris neovascularisation, dilated pupil and xantocoria; B) the left eye: normal finding